drewhart/geonomics_docs/sphinx_dir/doc.rst

 reset?
 N

-This sets the concentration of the VonMises distributions used to build the approximated circular distributions in the :py:`_MovementSurface`.
+This sets the concentration of the VonMises distributions used to build the approximated circular distributions in the :py:`_DirectionalitySurface`.
 The default value was chosen heuristically as one that provides a reasonable concentration in the direction of a unimodal VonMises distribution's mode without causing VonMises mixture distributions built from an